sagakom/systatic/README.md

     <a href="https://discord.gg/sxkrycQ">Discord</a>
 </h3>

-Systatic is a modern static site generator for developers to build fast sites.
+Systatic is a Modern Static Site Generator built in PHP.
+It's faster and simpler than traditional static site generators.

 * **Use your own stack** Apart from using PHP to generate your site, you can use whatever tech stack you want, Vue, React, whatever.
 We don't dictate what you need.
 * **No more servers** Because Systatic generates HTML files, you can host your site anywhere you can put HTML files: Netlify, Github Pages, Amazon S3.